2023 Global Market Outlook Q2 update

 The collapse of Silicon Valley Bank (SVB) in mid-March highlights the dangers from aggressive central bank hikes.
 SVB’s main problem was its large holding of long-duration bonds which lost value as bond yields rose through 2022.
 The economic data renaissance combined with the threat of financial sector instability leaves central banks with difficult choices.

 In the U.S., we believe a recession is likely over the next 12-18 months.
 However, we expect that strong household and corporate finances will likely keep the downturn mild in scope.
 A mild recession, however, does imply that the cycle will be a headwind for equity markets as earnings and economic indicators deteriorate.
-This would likely lead to a more favourable environment for government bonds, however.
+This would likely lead to a more favorable environment for government bonds, however.

 Eurozone economies have surprised with their strength and avoided a recession that seemed inevitable late last year.
 The mild winter in Europe has reduced energy demand and lowered energy prices, and a range of economic indicators have positively surprised.
 The sting in the tail from better economic growth is that the ECB has taken policy into restrictive territory.
 Case-in-point: The central bank recently lifted its policy rate by 50 basis points to 3.0%, and at least one more rate hike is possible.

 The UK economy, like the rest of Europe, is performing better than expected, and a recession is no longer anticipated in the near-term.
-Medium-term headwinds are still in place, however, from rising interest rates and a tight labour market that is generating wage growth that is too high to bring inflation back to the Bank of England (BoE)’s 2% target.
+Medium-term headwinds are still in place, however, from rising interest rates and a tight labor market that is generating wage growth that is too high to bring inflation back to the Bank of England (BoE)’s 2% target.

 In China, the country’s economy is reopening after years of COVID-19 lockdowns.
 The government has announced a gross domestic product (GDP) growth target of around 5%, which is in line with our expectations.
 We believe that growth this year will be reliant on the consumer, given the slowing global economy and the Chinese government’s preference to not let property construction aggressively expand.